Our Holiday Wish List

 - Makes space for creating memories

 So in that vein, we’ve started a tradition of sharing our own wishlists each year.
-We hope this serves as inspiration for you too!
+We hope this serves as inspiration for you too (and helps our parents with their annual question)!

-This is a quick list of some general items that make a lot of sense for frequent travellers.
-Great sunglasses are always on our lists (we go through them quicker than most) and I couldn’t survive without sleep masks.
-We also love packable bags and use our Herschel package daypack almost daily.
-Adding a tote to the collection would be smart.
-You’d be surprised how often we say “I wish we had a hammock here” and, in my opinion, you can never have too many lined travel journals.
+This is a quick list of some functional items that make a lot of sense for frequent travellers or adventuers.
+Great sunglasses are always on our lists (we go through them quicker than most) and I couldn’t survive without collapsible dishes (we have the cups but we’re dying for a set of STOJO mugs).
+Any traveller knows packable bags are a must.
+You’d be surprised how often we say “I wish we had a hammock here” and, with car camping on the rise a custom-fit air mattress would be an amazing addition to our kit!

 Sara’s Wish List

 Adult Super Swaddle from Goosebumps.
-I’ve had my eye on the cat nap super swaddle in black and white for a while now and haven’t pulled the trigger.
+I’ve had my eye on the super swaddle for a while now and haven’t pulled the trigger.
 Perfect for frequent travellers!
 They’re super thin (which means packable) and I ALWAYS have/want a blanket on my lap.

 Capsule Wardrobe Additions

 White leather court shoes.
 I made the mistake of purchasing fabric white shoes and they’re impossible to keep clean.
 Now that I’ve worn them out, it’s time for an upgrade.
-These re-leather court shoes from Everlane are made of 50% recycled leather and 50% non-leather materials.
+These re-leather court shoes from Everlane are made of 50% recycled leather and 50% non-leather materials but there are also more budget-friendly options like these KEDS you can grab on Amazon.
+PLUS, high-quality ankle socks are a serious gap in my wardrobe.
+I have more merino wool (the only kind I wear) hiking socks than I know what to do with but what I NEED are merino ankle socks!
+I love darn tough because they’re backed by a lifetime warranty!

 100% Merino Wool Tanks, Tees & Long Sleeves

 If you’ve attended any of my capsule wardrobe workshops you know I’m a big fan of Merino wool because it lasts forever.
-Investing in basic colours of 100% merino wool will never disappoint.
+Investing in basic colours (black, grey, white) of 100% merino wool will never disappoint.
 These are at the top of my list.

 Note: I recommend sizing up if you’re planning to wear these as everyday essentials.
 They’re meant as base layers which means they fit close to the body so I always opt for XL (I’m usually a L).
 You’re also looking for at least 85% merino wool – better if it’s 100%!

 Take It Outside Gift Cards – like Brent, most of my wardrobe comes from TIO!
-Beyond that, I’m also on the market for another cross-body belt bag (I wore mine out) and a great pair of hiking sandals (size 10… for anyone who’s wondering).
+Beyond that, I’m also on the market for a great pair of hiking sandals (size 10… for anyone who’s wondering) and Glerups finally released a slip-on with a rubber sole!

 Brent’s Wish List